 |Present||previews||Whenever the step to take is selected or subsequently modified, the anticipated results of that step are displayed as a preview overlay on top of the data.
 This method allows for easy development, rapid undoing, and a clearer understanding of the impacts of each step.|

 In Predictive Transformation, visualizations must be carefully designed to surface selectable data or metadata of interest.
-In Cloud Dataprep by TRIFACTA, the Transformer page has been designed to represent the underlying dataset while guiding you with selectable items.
+In Cloud Dataprep by TRIFACTA INC., the Transformer page has been designed to represent the underlying dataset while guiding you with selectable items.

 Figure: Transformer Page contains a rich overlay of information and selection cues